MineFuf/MineFuf/README.md

 ## TMaze

 For some unknown reasons, THE main project of mine is [TMaze](https://github.com/ur-fault/TMaze).
 It's literally just a game about solving mazes, it runs in the terminal and is written in Rust.
 I use it as goto project for trying stuff out, so it has things like Dockerfile, sounds, GitHub Actions releases, assets.
-There are some huge things planned (modding support), and hopefully multiplayer, althought it's planned to add as a mod.
+There are some huge things planned (modding support), and hopefully multiplayer, althought it's planned to be added as a mod.

 ---